List of Category 5 Atlantic hurricanes: Landfalls

 Nearly all Atlantic Category 5 hurricanes have made landfall at some location while a tropical or subtropical cyclone.
 This is primarily because of their proximity to land in the Caribbean and Gulf of Mexico, where the usual synoptic weather patterns carry them towards land, as opposed to the westward, oceanic mean track of Eastern Pacific hurricanes.
-20 of the storms made landfall at least once while at Category 5 intensity; 2007 and 2017 are the only years in which two storms made landfall at this intensity.
-All but five landfalling systems (the 1944 Great Atlantic hurricane, Carol, Esther, Mitch and Isabel) did so at major hurricane strength.
+19 of the storms made landfall at least once while at Category 5 intensity; 2007 and 2017 are the only years in which two storms made landfall at this intensity.
+All but six landfalling systems (the 1944 Great Atlantic hurricane, Carol, Esther, Mitch, Isabel, and Erin) did so at major hurricane strength.

 Many of these systems made landfall shortly after weakening from a Category 5 hurricane.
 This weakening can be caused by dry air near land, shallower waters due to shelving, interaction with land, eyewall replacement cycles, increased vertical wind shear, or cooler waters near shore.

-The only Atlantic Category 5 hurricanes that did not make landfall while a tropical or subtropical cyclone were Hurricane Lorenzo, which still brought hurricane-force winds to the Azores; Hurricane Lee, which still made landfall as an extratropical cyclone in Nova Scotia; Hurricane Erin, whose precursor still caused flooding in Cabo Verde and storm surge impacts to the Outer Banks; and Hurricane Humberto, which still caused increased surf along the East Coast of the United States and minor impacts to Bermuda.
-These four storms are therefore not included in the table below.
+The only Atlantic Category 5 hurricanes that did not make landfall while a tropical or subtropical cyclone were Hurricane Lorenzo, which still brought hurricane-force winds to the Azores; Hurricane Lee, which still made landfall as an extratropical cyclone in Nova Scotia; and Hurricane Humberto, which still caused increased surf along the East Coast of the United States and minor impacts to Bermuda.
+These three storms are therefore not included in the table below.

 The following table lists these hurricanes by landfall intensity.